Executive Education – Open Enrollment Programmes

 Academic area: Decision Sciences

-Fontainebleau/Singapore, Jan-Feb 2024 (P3), Anton Ovchinnikov, Visiting Professor
+Fontainebleau/Singapore, January – February 2025, Anton Ovchinnikov, Visiting Professor

 Pricing is the single most important lever of profits.
 Yet many companies still take an ad hocapproach to pricing decisions.
 This pricing analytics course provides a systematic process and tools to sell the right product to the right customer at the right time – at the right price.
 The focus is on the tactical (rather than strategic) management of pricing, using quantitative models of demand/consumer behavior and constrained optimisation tools – the two main building blocks of revenue optimisation.